Sauna Science: How Heat Therapy Accelerates Healing

 Real-world application involves professional sports teams, such as the Golden State Warriors or UFC fighters, utilizing infrared and traditional saunas to maintain plasma volume.
 By increasing plasma volume, the body becomes more efficient at cooling itself, which translates to higher endurance during subsequent physical activity.

-Common Missteps in Thermal Therapy
+Thermal Therapy Missteps

 The most frequent error is treating the sauna as a passive leisure activity rather than a physiological protocol.
 Many users enter the sauna dehydrated or stay in just long enough to "break a sweat" without reaching the necessary threshold for Heat Shock Protein (HSP) activation.
 Without reaching a core temperature increase of roughly 1.5°F to 2°F, the molecular benefits of healing are significantly diminished.